Baltimore and Potomac Tunnel: Problems

 Collectively, the tunnel's height, speed, and capacity limitations threaten the ability for the Port of Baltimore to be competitive with increased shipping volumes.

 Plans for improvements

 In June 2008, the U.S. House of Representatives voted to support a study of the environmental impacts of different possible replacement tunnels.
 On January 28, 2010, $60 million in funding was awarded under the American Recovery and Reinvestment Act to conduct the study, but not the money that would be required for a replacement tunnel.
 Estimates in 2013 put the cost around $1.5 billion.

 An outgrowth of the ARRA funds, the B&P Tunnel Project was an environmental and engineering study by the FRA, MDOT, and Amtrak to evaluate potential improvements to the tunnel.
 The study held multiple open houses in 2014–2015 to share information and solicit public input.

 Preliminary alternatives

-In December 2014, the study published the Preliminary Alternatives Screening Report, in which four alternatives from a total of 16 were selected to be carried forward for further consideration and study:
+In December 2014, the study published the Preliminary Alternatives Screening Report, in which four alternatives from 16 were selected to be carried forward for further consideration and study: